Frequently asked questions

 Does Monash Health require a photo to be submitted with the application?

-You may submit a photo with your application by uploading this to your eMercury account profile if you wish to do so.
+You may submit a photo with your application by uploading this to your Careers Hub account profile if you wish to do so.
 However, it is not a requirement.

-If I am matched with another health provider rather than Monash Health during first round of GNMP PMCV match can I still apply to Monash in the second round?
+If I am matched with another health provider rather than Monash Health during first round of GNMP PMCV match, can I still apply to Monash in Round 2 or the late vacancy round?

-If you are matched to any organisation in the first round of GNMP PMCV you will be unable to participate in the second round of offers.
-It is important to remember that any offer made through GNMP PMCV is binding and you are ineligible to receive an offer from any other organisation that participates in GNMP PMCV.
+If you are matched to any organisation in the first round of GNMP PMCV you will be unable to participate in Round 2 or late vacancy round of offers.
+It is important to remember that any offer made through GNMP PMCV is binding and you are ineligible to receive an offer from any other organisation that participates in GNMP PMCV unless you meet their exceptional circumstance criteria.

 References